Should kids get an allowance? We'll look at the pros and cons of giving a child allowance, plus helpful allowance tips.

 Allowance Mistake #2: Giving Too Much Money

-If you give your child enough money to buy all their needs AND wants each allowance payday cycle, then they’re going to miss out on a lot of the important lessons of money management.
+If you give your child enough money to buy all their needs AND want each allowance payday cycle, then they’re going to miss out on a lot of the important lessons of money management.

 Such as learning: